jongs12/Midi2Logic/README.md

 There's a slightly different version of Branches.
 Check it out!

 It's my first time using Github, so I ask for your understanding even if it's very chaotic.

+Even if a better program comes out later, please remember that I tried this...